EU demands urgent talks with Washington over airline laptop ban

 "It is in our common interest that we work closely together to address developing threats in aviation, in advance of any potential applications of new security measures to air carriers operating from the EU to the U.S.," the Commissioners wrote.

-Malaysia Airlines CEO Peter Bellew told Reuters on the sidelines of the CAPA conference that an extension of the laptop ban would be a "pity" and make it more difficult for people to travel.
+Malaysia Airlines CEO Peter Bellew told Reuters on the sidelines of a CAPA Centre for aviation conference near Dublin that an extension of the laptop ban would be a "pity" and make it more difficult for people to travel.

 "I do think it is going to have a fundamental impact on travel to north America and I don't think that is going to go away quickly," Bellew said.